Hennmeister/kv-store/README.md

 - **delete_keys:** checks that the db correctly delete keys correctly while maintaining undeleted keys intact.
 - **edge_case_values:** checks for edge cases
 - **multiple_dbs:** manages multiple dbs opened at once and ensure they are each correctly managed
-- **simple_LRU_buffer:**: verifies that the database still works as expected when integrating with LRU buffer, without evictions
+- **simple_LRU_buffer:** verifies that the database still works as expected when integrating with LRU buffer, without evictions
-- **LRU_simple_evict:**: verifies that the first inserted value (least recent) gets evicted when no references are made
+- **LRU_simple_evict:** verifies that the first inserted value (least recent) gets evicted when no references are made
-- **LRU_ref_evict:**: verifies that referecing a value updates its recency by checking that a recently referenced value does not get evicted first
+- **LRU_ref_evict:** verifies that referecing a value updates its recency by checking that a recently referenced value does not get evicted first
-- **buffer_grow:**: test that a buffer can grow directory size and still support puts and gets as expected
+- **buffer_grow:** test that a buffer can grow directory size and still support puts and gets as expected
-- **buffer_shrink:**: test that a buffer can shrink directory size and still support puts and gets as expected
+- **buffer_shrink:** test that a buffer can shrink directory size and still support puts and gets as expected
-- **simple_clock_buffer:**: verifies that the database still works as expected when integrating with clock buffer, without evictions
+- **simple_clock_buffer:** verifies that the database still works as expected when integrating with clock buffer, without evictions
-- **clock_simple_evict:**: verifies that a inserted value gets evicted when no references are made
+- **clock_simple_evict:** verifies that a inserted value gets evicted when no references are made
-- **bloom_filter_simple:**: check that querying a missing value on a new bloom filter is false, and that querying after inserting returns true
+- **bloom_filter_simple:** check that querying a missing value on a new bloom filter is false, and that querying after inserting returns true

 We also run the same tests with multiple database configurations (different search techniques, different buffer options, different sizes of various components) to ensure that the options behave consistenly across the board.
 We also run various sizes of the experiments as stress/load tests of our databases.